Natural Baby Life logo (480 x 130)

 The process of manufacturing baby water begins with filtering the water to separate out any contaminants.
 Then, steam purification is performed to make the water safe for infants and toddlers by killing any bacteria that might be left.
 In some waters, minerals like magnesium, potassium, fluoride, and calcium are added.

 These two types of water are very similar.
-Nursery water is distilled to purify it for baby’s drinking.
-However, not all distilled waters are considered baby water.
+Nursery water or baby water is distilled to purify it, especially for babies.
+However, not all distilled water is considered baby water.

-Essentially, the term nursery water is a bit of a gimmick and really just means that you are buying standard purified (and likely distilled) water with some added minerals, such as fluoride.
+Essentially, the term nursery or baby water is a bit of a gimmick and really just means that you are buying standard purified (and likely distilled) water with some trace minerals for flavor.

 This brand claims to produce water that is safe for babies and helps promote their overall health.
 However, these waters are very similar to regular distilled water.
 If you run out of this water or find baby water out of your weekly budget, it should be okay to use another type of purified or filtered water for your child’s formula.